 It was an incredibly lucky day for everyone on the water.
 It wasn’t more than 20-minutes from the time we left the pier before the first killer whale graced us with its presence.
 It was a quick start to what turned out to be an unforgettable day.
-Over the next three hours, we must have seen a group of whales breach the surface more than 100 times.
+Over the next three hours, we must have seen various orca whales breach the surface more than 100 times.

 There are two types of orcas that call this area home; Transient killer whales and Resident killer whales.
 The ones we saw first were the Transient killer whales.
 These killer whales feed on a variety of mammals including seals, sea lions, dolphins, and other whales.
 They are called Transient killer whales because they travel along the coast from California to Alaska.
-Resident killer whales on the other hand travel less and eat only salmon.
-Regardless, they were putting on quite the show for us.
+Resident killer whales, on the other hand, travel less and eat salmon only.

 Sometimes they’d be seen in the distance and other times they’d be very close to the boat.
-Sometimes we’d see just the dorsal fin and other times we’d see their tail splash the water as a form of communication.
-My favourite moment was seeing the entire upper body glide out of the water and spotting the signature white mark near the whales head.
-It was a truly magical experience.
+Sometimes we’d see just the dorsal fin break the water and other times we’d see their tail splash the water as a form of communication.
+My favourite moment was seeing the entire upper body glide out of the water, allowing us to spot the signature white mark near the whales head.
+It was a magical experience.

-After three hours of pure whale-watching excitement, it was time to call it a day.
-After all, it was time to let the whales have their peace.
-As we approached land however, we got another surprise.
+After three hours of Vancouver whale watching, it was time to call it a day.
+After all, it was time to let the whales have peace and quiet.
+As we approached land, however, we got another surprise.
 Resident killer whales!
-As if the day wasn’t incredible enough, we came across a big family of Resident killer whales frolicking about the water and putting on yet another fabulous show for all of us.
-Some of them were hitting their tail on the water over and over again while others were just swimming by.
+As if the day wasn’t incredible enough, we came across a big family of Resident killer whales frolicking about in the water and putting on yet another fabulous show for all of us.
+Some of them were smacking their tail-fin on the water over and over again while others were just swimming by.
 At one point, three or four different whales breached the water at the same time.

 Planning a Trip to See the Killer Whales?

-For more incredible travel photography, meet me on Instagram at Instagram.com/MatthewGBailey
+For more AWESOME travel photography, find us on Instagram:

 Have you seen whales in the wild before?
 Where?